pikachu28/INSPIRATHON-21/README.md

 All of these can be configured to your taste.
 Only the first two are enabled by default.
 ```

-This does not block accounts who you follow simply tweet keywords.
+This does not block accounts who you follow simply **tweet keywords**.
 The extension scans the page for tweets, evaluates the username and profile picture.
 If those are fine, it fetches their profile and looks for the keywords.
 If a block is warranted, it triggers the click events for the block button and the block confirmation dialog.
 If a user is cleared, it'll skip checking them going forward until the page is reloaded.

 ## Future Scope